petmos/gartenastrofotos.de/content/post/my-toolbox/octant/index.md

 ---
 title: "My Toolbox: Octant"
-date: 2020-10-09T10:00:00Z
+date: 2020-10-12T10:00:00Z
-description: ""
+description: "If you work with Kubernetes, I recommend you take a look at Octant, a VMware backed tool that allows you to visualise and work with deployments on top of Kubernetes."
 category: tech
 series: [toolbox]
+draft: false
 ---

 ![octant](octant_overview.png)

-We are constantly presented with new tools all the time; scripts, themes, code editors, etc. We try them, we forget about them, and before you know it a `brew update` take minutes rather than seconds to run.
+We are constantly presented with new tools all the time; scripts, themes, or even code editors.
+We try them, we forget about them, and before you know it a `brew update` take minutes rather than seconds to run.
 The few tools that do tend to stick around are those that solve a real need.
 Octant is one such tool.
 It's not just the latest addition to my toolbox, it's one that I'm turning to with increasing regularity.

 <table>
     <tr>